ngimb64/Screenshot-Assistant/README.md

 &#9745;&#65039; Pylint verified 9.44/10

 ## Prereqs
- This program runs on Windows 10 and Debian-based Linux, written in Python 3.8 and updated to latest version
+ This program runs on Windows 10 and Debian-based Linux, written in Python 3.8 and updated version 3.10.6 version

 ## Purpose